 In the World Series, with the Yankees going with two right-handed pitchers in the first two games at Forbes Field, lefty Burgess would catch both games, but with lefty Whitey Ford going in Game 3 at Yankee Stadium, Smith got the start.
 Unfortunately, Hal would go 0-3 as the Yanks drubbed Vinegar Bend Mizell and the Pirates, 10-0.
-With two more rightys going in Games 4 and 5, Smith was back for Game 6, again against Ford, again a Yankee laugher, but Hal managed two hits off Whitey.
+With two more righties going in Games 4 and 5 (and third catcher Bob Oldis spelling Burgess late in both games), Smith wouldn’t return until Game 6, again against Ford, but again a Yankee laugher, although Hal did manage two hits off Whitey.

 Game 7 saw rightly Bob Turley take the mound for the Yanks, so Smith started the game on the bench.
 Burgess was having a good game, and led off the bottom of the 7th inning with his second hit of the contest.
 But Smoky being slow afoot allowed fate to intervene for the first time, and with the Pirates down by a run, the catcher was pulled for a pinchrunner.
 The Pirates didn’t score in the frame, and when Smith took over the catching duties as the Yankees tallied two more in the top of the 8th to go up 7-4, it looked bleak for the locals.
 But fate was not nearly done this October day in Pittsburgh, PA.

 In the bottom of the 8th, Gino Cimoli, pinch-hitting for Elroy Face, led off with a single.
-Bill Virdon then hit the perfect double play ball to Tony Kubek at short, but as many of us know, the ball hit the most intrusive pebble in MLB history, and smacked Kubek in the throat, and there was no play.
-As Kubek left the game due to injury, Yankee pitcher Bobby Shantz was rattled, and instead of going for the third out of the inning with the bases cleared, allowed a single to Dick Groat with two men on and still no one out, to score the first run of the inning, and he was done.
+Bill Virdon then hit the perfect double play ball to Tony Kubek at short, but as many are aware, the ball hit the most intrusive pebble in MLB history, and smacked Kubek in the throat, resulting in no play and two men on.
+As Kubek left the game due to injury, Yankee pitcher Bobby Shantz was rattled, and instead of going for the third out of the inning with the bases cleared, allowed a single to Dick Groat to score the first run of the inning, and with still no one out, he was done.

 Enter Jim Coates.
 Coates was a very good young hurler for the Yanks, and had a stellar year in 1960 as a spot starter, going 13-3 and being selected as an All-Star.
 Coates had appeared in two games in the Series already, and was less than stellar; after Art Ditmar got knocked out in the 1st inning of Game 1 at Forbes, Coates came in to put out the fire, and did for a while – until a fellow by the name of Mazeroski hit a 2-run shot off him in the 4th inning to give the Pirates a healthy lead that they would not relinquish.
 He fared better in Game 4, pitching the final two innings at Yankee Stadium and only allowing 1 hit, but the Yankees could not muster anything off of Elroy Face, who allowed no hits after coming in in the 7th, and the Yankees lost 3-2.
 Speaking of fate, had the Yanks pushed across a run or two against Face in this pivotal Game 4, the Bombers could’ve went up 3 games to 1 in the Series, and may never have had to even return to Pittsburgh to win the Series.
 But, such is fate.